ihlec/config/README.md

 ## Additional Installs
 - Chromium + uBlock
-- Detex (to prepare Latex for grammerly)
+- Detex (to prepare Latex for Grammerly)
 -